Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Introduction

-The primary contributions of this paper can be summarized as follows: \begin{itemize} \item we introduce and characterize the antenna selection with polarization reconfigurable antennas on both link ends; \item we provide a closed-form approximation of the optimal Tx/Rx-polarization vectors in the PR-MIMO system at one link end to achieve channel capacity beyond that of a conventional MIMO communication system (with the same number of ports).
-We also propose iterative joint polarization pre/post-coding for joint optimal polarization vectors; \item we propose two novel schemes of PR-HS/MRT with polarization reconfigurable antenna elements, and provide analysis of the system performance in terms of channel capacity, SER and the distribution of channel gain; \item we perform a statistical analysis of the effect of polarization reconfigurable antennas on the distribution of channel gain; \item we validate the significant improvement of the system performance in terms of channel capacity and SER caused by the proposed PR-MIMO and PR-HS/MRT schemes. \end{itemize}
+The primary contributions of this paper can be summarized as follows: \begin{itemize} \item we introduce and characterize the hybrid antenna selection at the Tx with polarization reconfigurable antennas on both link ends; \item we provide a closed-form approximation of the optimal Tx/Rx-polarization vectors in the PR-MIMO system at one link end to achieve channel capacity beyond that of a conventional MIMO communication system (with the same number of ports).
+We also propose iterative joint polarization pre-post coding for joint optimal polarization vectors; \item we propose two novel schemes of PR-HS-MIMO with polarization reconfigurable antenna elements, and provide analysis of the system performance in terms of channel capacity and the distribution of channel gain; \item we perform a statistical analysis of the effect of polarization reconfigurable antennas on the distribution of channel gain; \item we validate the significant improvement of the system performance in terms of channel capacity caused by the proposed PR-MIMO and PR-HS-MIMO schemes. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:PR-MIMO_System} presents the PR-MIMO system model focusing on polarization reconfigurable antennas.
-In Section \ref{sec:Pol_Pre-Post_Coding}, the iterative joint polarization precoding/postcoding scheme utilizing optimal Tx/Rx-polarization vectors is proposed and described in detail.
-PR-HS/MRC is presented in Section \ref{sec:AntSelectionNPolarization}; the statistical analysis of the polarization reconfigurable channel is described in Section \ref{sec:Stat of Polarization}.
-Section \ref{sec:Bound} derives the upper and lower bounds of achievable SNR.
-Extensive simulation results demonstrate significant improvement of the system performance in terms of channel capacity, SNR and statistics of channel gain in Section \ref{sec:Results}.
+In Section \ref{sec:Pol_Pre-Post_Coding}, the iterative joint polarization pre-post coding scheme utilizing optimal Tx/Rx-polarization vectors is proposed and described in detail.
+PR-HS-MIMO is presented in Section \ref{sec:AntSelectionNPolarization}; the statistical analysis of the polarization reconfigurable channel is described in Section \ref{sec:Stat of Polarization}.
+Extensive simulation results demonstrate significant improvement of the system performance in terms of channel capacity and statistics of channel gain in Section \ref{sec:Results}.
 Finally, Section \ref{sec:Conclusion} concludes the paper.